aquasecurity/kube-bench/README.md

 1. There is not a one-to-one mapping between releases of Kubernetes and releases of the CIS benchmark.
 See [CIS Kubernetes Benchmark support](#cis-kubernetes-benchmark-support) to see which releases of Kubernetes are covered by different releases of the benchmark.

-1. It is impossible to inspect the master nodes of managed clusters, e.g. GKE, EKS and AKS, using kube-bench as one does not have access to such nodes, although it is still possible to use kube-bench to check worker node configuration in these environments.
+1. It is impossible to inspect the master nodes of managed clusters, e.g. GKE, EKS, and AKS, using kube-bench as one does not have access to such nodes, although it is still possible to use kube-bench to check worker node configuration in these environments.

 ![Kubernetes Bench for Security](https://raw.githubusercontent.com/aquasecurity/kube-bench/master/images/output.png "Kubernetes Bench for Security")